percona/pgsm-docs/docs/configuration.md

 Server restart - NO

-Controls whether name of the application that executes query should be recorded or not.
-Application name is part of entry key, so disabling it will cause cumulation the same-query statistics issued from different applications in the same entry.
-Please note that application name tracking is expensive operation so you can face perfomance degradation correlated to number of connections, so it's recommeded to disable this feature.
+Controls if to record or not the name of the application that executes the query.
+When enabled, the application name is a part of the entry key.
+However, the application name tracking is an expensive operation and you can face perfomance degradation correlated to the number of connections.

+Disabling this parameter results in statistics cumulation for the same query issued by different applications in the same entry.
+For the sake of query execution performance, it's recommeded to disable this feature.